-This website and other associated online spaces are intended to serve as a platform for mobilizing support and resources to facilitate capacity building in social-ecological conservation and communication in the Bay of Bengal region and beyond.
+This website and associated online spaces are intended to facilitate communications about conservation in the Bay of Bengal region and beyond.

 I’m Md Kutub Uddin, popularly know by my pen-name ‘Mohammad ARJU’ in Bangladesh; I’m a conservationist, communicator, and independent journalist.
 Born and raised on the Island of Bhola at the convergence of the Bay of Bengal and the Ganges-Meghna-Brahmaputra rivers during the early years of the bay’s decline and decimation of local economies in the late nineties, we later migrated to the city of Dhaka.
 I’ve studied business and law and worked for seven years with mainstream media as an editor.
 Since 2013, I am working in conservation; mostly involved in field investigations about NRM policy implications, participatory learning for more inclusive conservation, strategic communications, and youth training.
 In recent years, I’ve been conducting a number of participatory learning assignments with local communities on human dimensions of conservation governance in Bangladesh supported by different development agencies.

 I work for VOICE’s Climate and Conservation Programs, and Communication and Media Programs as a consultant.
 We are a member of the Association of Progressive Communications (APC), the International Food Security Network, and also accredited with the International Telecommunication Union (ITU).

 Community Storytelling on Human Dimensions of Climate and Conservation

 I have led this capacity-building projects for citizen journalists, MSM journalists, and community storytellers in the Sundarbans mangrove region in 2018.
 The project was funded by Internews’ Earth Journalism Network, and we are currently in the preparation phase to re-launch it as a permanent platform supported by a group of collaborating organizations.